r-lib/styler/README.md

 - `\code{...}` becomes `` `...` ``

 In addition, `DESCRIPTION` is edited to enable the new constructs if necessary.
+Note that only the development version of `roxygen2` is currently capable of handling Markdown in documentation.

 More to come.
 The substitutions are not completely safe, please carefully examine the results!